projen/projen/README.md

 See [API Reference](./API.md) for API details.

+In addition, several projen components and project types are explained with examples in [/docs](./docs) (currently a work in progress!).

 ## Ecosystem

 _projen_ takes a "batteries included" approach and aims to offer dozens of different project types out of